gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 When the Association state machine (see {{sctp-Crypto-state-diagram}}) has reached the ENCRYPTED state, the CRYPTO Chunk Handler will receive ENCRYPT chunks from the SCTP Header Handler.
-Payload from ENCRYPT Chunks will be forwarded to the Protection Engine in use for that specific Association for decryption, the Protection Engine will return a plain SCTP Payload.
+Payload from ENCRYPT chunks will be forwarded to the Protection Engine in use for that specific Association for decryption, the Protection Engine will return a plain SCTP Payload.
 The Plain SCTP Payload will be forwarded to SCTP Chunk Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.

-Depending on the specification for the chosen Protection Engine, when receiving the ENCRYPT chunk header the CRYPTO Chunk Handler may handle the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}) according to that specification.
+Depending on the specification for the chosen Protection Engine, when receiving the ENCRYPT chunk header the CRYPTO Cchunk Handler may handle the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}) according to that specification.